claytonwramsey/fiddler/README.md

 * Refactor `Score` to be an actual structure with more convenient usage

+* Refactor engine files to move evaluation together with material and move picking together with candidacy

+* Shuffle root move ordering across threads to improve parallelism speedup

 * Actual match data to support Elo estimates

 * Futility and null-move pruning

 * Tablebase support

+* Move away from `rusqlite` for tuner DB access so that the tuner can be run on non-Linux platforms

 * Opening book support

+* Add a mate-searching thread

+* Add loads of doctests to make usage more clear

+* Develop intelligent time-management schemes

 * PEXT sliding movegen on x86 architectures